-State CEQA Guidelines Section 15064.3(b) was adopted in December 2018 by the California Natural Resources Agency and took effect on July 1, 2020.
-Amendments to the CEQA Guidelines Appendix G, Section XVII were also adopted.
-These revisions to the State CEQA Guidelines criteria for determining the significance of transportation impacts shift the focus from vehicle delay to reduction of greenhouse gas emissions, creation of multimodal networks, and promotion of a mix of land uses for projects that are not roadway capacity projects.
+Conflict or Inconsistency with State CEQA Guidelines Section 15064.3 the State CEQA Guidelines criteria for determining the significance of transportation impacts shift the focus from vehicle delay to reduction of greenhouse gas emissions, creation of multimodal networks, and promotion of a mix of land uses for projects that are not roadway capacity projects.
 Vehicle miles traveled (VMT) is a measure of the total number of miles driven to or from a destination, such as work and home, and is sometimes expressed as an average per trip or per person.